-To prove the simulations are good to test the effectiveness of arranges after the first thousand simulations we created a new hundred task-lists with 2000 tasks in each as it was The three parts are on the same period, the behavior of the written earlier.
+To prove the simulations are good to test the effectiveness of arranges after the first thousand simulations we created a new hundred task-lists with 2000 tasks in each as it was written earlier.
 The simulations' v value in the original and the newly generated validating data have to be near to each other.
 If the result is the same, then the arrange optimization would be independent to task lists, but if the differences are high, then the result is task-list specific.

-different from the first run.
-The biggest difference 1.34% was at the Case 334, as it can be seen between some of the two values are sampled in Figure 4.
-The vertical axis is for the v number of cases.
+The new values of the solutions were luckily only 0.32% different from the first run.
+The biggest difference 1.34% of the first runs, they different only after the 5th digit: the v was at the Case 334, as it can be seen between some of the two values are sampled in Figure 4.
+The vertical axis is for the v values and the horizontal axis shows the identification number of cases.
 The values of the whole 1000 members range are on average 0.20% higher than the original ones.